 Opera is the ultimate interdisciplinary art form, incorporating music, theatre, design, and multimedia.
 Opera tells stories with timeless themes and primal emotions: love, hate, jealousy, faith, despair, betrayal, loyalty.
 There are family feuds, coups, unrequited love, murder, intrigue, slapstick comedy, mistaken identity, and hot-headed actions that have tragic consequences, all set to some of the most sublime music you'll ever hear and backed by fantastic costumes and sets.

 How will I understand what's happening on stage?

 What should I wear?

-Come in clothes that will make you comfortable.
-Some dress in casual clothes, others prepare for an elegant night out.
+Come in clothes that make you comfortable.
+Some audience mbers dress in casual clothes, while others prepare for an elegant night out.
 Either is acceptable.

 Is there a pre-opera lecture?

 How long will the opera be?

 An opera usually runs 2-1/2 to 3 hours, including intermission(s).
 Specific run times are available for each opera on their production pages.

 When should I arrive?
 What if I'm late?